On the consistency of Constraints in Matter Field Theories: Constraints in Matter Field Theories

-ensures the complete antisymmetry of the spin, this form of the spin with the energy and also with the current is such that the conservation laws (\ref{current}), (\ref{energy}) and (\ref{spin}) are verified.
+ensuring the complete antisymmetry of the spin, and the spin and the energy with the current are such that conservation laws (\ref{current}), (\ref{energy}) and (\ref{spin}) are verified.

-Differently from the previous approach, we will follow another path to count the degrees of freedom, that is we shall not consider the subsidiary condition showing that the condition of complete antisymmetry of the spin is not entirely contained in it, but we will proceed directly to compare the constraints needed to define the vector-spinor field and those provided by the condition of complete antisymmetry of its spin: as it is known the vector-spinor field has to be defined by imposing a total number of $4$ constrains upon its components, each of them being a complex field, and so a total number of $8$ real constraints must be imposed, while on the other hand the condition of complete antisymmetry of the spin provides $20$ real constraints, whether the subsidiary condition is considered or not, so that once again the degrees of freedom are less than those needed to define the matter vector-spinor field.

-Thus inconsistencies of the Rarita-Schwinger matter vector-spinor field arise for what concerns the degrees of freedom arise.
+Now we will follow another way to count the degrees of freedom, directly comparing the number of constraints: the vector-spinor field is defined with a total number of $4$ constrains upon its components, each being complex, giving a total number of $8$ real constraints; the condition of complete antisymmetry of the spin provides $20$ real constraints, whether the subsidiary condition is considered or not: the degrees of freedom are less than the $4$ degrees of freedom needed to define the matter vector-spinor field.
+So problems for the Rarita-Schwinger matter vector-spinor field about the right amount of degrees of freedom arise.

 The matter vector-spinor field in the case in which its field equations have to be supplemented by constraints as subsidiary conditions is overconstrained.

 To this point we have studied cases of matter vector-spinor fields, that is matter fields having both vectorial and spinorial indices; we now turn attention to the case of the scalar-spinor field defined to have a spinorial index alone.

 \subparagraph{Scalar-Spinor Fields.} The column of scalars $\psi$ whose transformation law is given by $\psi'=S\psi$ defines the Dirac spinors, as it is widely known \cite{F}.